wso2/docs-mi/en/docs/reference/synapse-properties/synapse-expressions.md

 ### XPath functions

-Synapse Expressions provide XPath functions to work with XML payloads.
+Synapse expressions provide XPath functions to work with XML payloads.

 Syntax for calling an XPath function without namespaces: